Essential Tools for Framer Website Performance (2026)

 • "Reduce initial server response time" – Slow hosting or unoptimised backend processes can cause delays.

-• "Minimise render-blocking resources" – Unnecessary CSS and JavaScript should be deferred or optimised.
+• "Minimize render-blocking resources" – Unnecessary CSS and JavaScript should be deferred or optimized.

-Many Framer websites suffer from these issues, making proactive site optimisation essential for maintaining fast load times and strong SEO performance.
+Many Framer websites suffer from these issues, making proactive site optimization essential for maintaining fast load times and strong SEO performance.

 With multiple recommendations, it’s important to focus on high-impact fixes first.
 A good approach is: